AggreyN/Kobras-Library/Documentation.md

 path to the music folder of the user or just have them select the path that they want to be pulling from.
 But I want everything to be showing up on the GUI so idk how that will work.

+12/29/29

+    Now it is week 2, and its time to work on putting the data into either a csv file using SQLite in combination with Python and implement data insertion.
+Then hopefully, the GUI will display the list as a spreadsheet.
+Also just worked on adding a command to one of the buttons in the GUI